mehulagg/gitlab/doc/administration/index.md

 # Administrator documentation **(FREE SELF)**

+If you use GitLab.com, only GitLab team members have access to administration tools and settings.
-Learn how to administer your self-managed GitLab instance.
+If you use a self-managed GitLab instance, learn how to administer it.

+Only administrator users can access GitLab administration tools and settings.

+## Available distributions

 GitLab has two product distributions available through [different subscriptions](https://about.gitlab.com/pricing/):